Things People Would Absolutely Change About Their Families

 Family Values

-One Redditor said, “To be less old-fashioned and bigoted.
+One reader said, “To be less old-fashioned and bigoted.
 Luckily I live away, so they don’t need to know I’m not religious, bi, and currently partnered with a black man.
 They’re the kind who think I should marry a “nice white Christian man.”

 Togetherness

-One Redditor made this comment, “I wish they were closer to me.
+One user made this comment, “I wish they were closer to me.
 They are in Asia right now, and I live in the US.
 It’s so lonely here, and I get really sad on holidays.”

 One user simply commented, “Egos, attitudes, meanness, & entitlement!”